Are you searching for where to go apple picking in New Jersey?

 Johnson’s Corner Farm is located at 133 Church Road in Medford.
 (609) 654-8643.

-- Schedule: Hours for hayride are Monday – Friday 10 AM to 5 PM on the hour, Saturday and Sunday 9:30 AM to 5 PM continuous
+- Schedule: Hours for hayrides are Monday – Friday 10 am to 5 pm and Saturday and Sunday 9:30 am to 5 pm.

 Johnson’s Locust Hall Farm is located at 2691 Monmouth Road in Jobstown.
 (609) 353-9000